All Episodes

 So I would urge folks, don't just sign the petition.

-If everyone listening to your show did that, it would shut down the Senate switchboards, And it would focus the minds and attention of senators.
+If everyone listening to your show did that, it would shut down the Senate switchboards and it would focus the minds and attention of senators.

-They wouldn't be happy about it, but it would focus them like nothing else, and it would help change Washington so we listen to the people, which is what we should be doing in the first place.
+And it would help change Washington so we listen to the people, which is what we should be doing in the first place.

-And listen, if you're running for re-election in 2014 and say Arkansas and Louisiana, and you get 10,000, 20,000, 50,000 calls from your constituents, I guarantee you that changes your your calculus.
+And listen, if you're running for reelection in 2014 in, say, Arkansas and Louisiana, and you get 10,020,000, 50,000 calls from your constituents, I guarantee you that changes your calculus.

-But that won't happen until the Republicans stop shooting their own.
+But that won't happen until the Republicans stop shooting their own, until the Republicans unify first.

 And so our objective is very simple, which is get all the Republicans to do what they say they believe in, just to stand up for what they've been telling their constituents over and over again they believe in.